jonkiparsky/about/helping.md

 ### Attendee greeter

 People showing up to an evening event could probably use a friendly face to greet them.
 Stand near the entrance and be friendly!
 Tell people how to get started.
 Make them feel welcome.
-This can be totally informal; if you warmly greet just one apprehensive attendee, you’ve made a difference!
+This can be totally informal; if you warmly greet just one apprehensive attendee, you've made a difference!

 ### Beginner table captain

 Be at project nights, and make sure people at the beginner tables are getting their questions answered.
-You don’t have to be an expert; you have to be friendly, understanding, and helpful.
+You don't have to be an expert; you have to be friendly, understanding, and helpful.

 ### Presentation night emcee - Ned